Bakser/bakser.github.io/_pages/about.md

   - /about.html
 ---

-I am a tenure-track assistant professor at [SIGS](https://www.sigs.tsinghua.edu.cn/en/), Tsinghua University.
+I am a tenure-track assistant professor at the [Shenzhen International Graduate School](https://www.sigs.tsinghua.edu.cn/en/), Tsinghua University.
 Previously, I received my Ph.D. and Bachelor at the [Department of Computer Science and Technology]((http://www.cs.tsinghua.edu.cn/)), Tsinghua Univeristy in 2025 and 2020.
 I was fortunately advised by [Prof. Juanzi Li](http://keg.cs.tsinghua.edu.cn/persons/ljz/) and also received mentorship from [Prof. Zhiyuan Liu](http://nlp.csai.tsinghua.edu.cn/~lzy/).
 I visited [BLENDER Lab@UIUC](https://blender.cs.illinois.edu/) and [Mila](https://mila.quebec/) in 2024 and 2019, where I fortunately worked with [Prof. Heng Ji](https://blender.cs.illinois.edu/hengji.html) and [Prof. Jian Tang](https://jian-tang.com/).
 My CV is availiable [here](/cv/).

 My research spans the areas of natural language processing, machine learning, and knowledge engineering.
 The research directions I am fascinated in and working on include: